 Benefits of a replenishment zone revealed through trends in focal species at Glover’s Atoll, Belize

 Tewfik A., Babcock E., Gibson J., Burns P.V. & Strindberg S. (2017) Benefits of a replenishment zone revealed through trends in focal species at Glover’s Atoll, Belize.
-Marine Ecology Progress Series, 580, 37-56
+Marine Ecology Progress Series, 580, 37-56.

-This study is summarised as evidence for the intervention(s) shown on the right.
-The icon shows which synopsis it is relevant to.
+This study is summarised as evidence for the following.

 Designate a Marine Protected Area with a zonation system of activity restrictions